Monthly Archives: May 2024

 1.The elements or archetypes or ontologies or media in the artefactual domain are ratios.
 Now Plato had suggested as much in maintaining that the ontological battle of the idealist gods and materialist giants was ‘always going on’ (Sophist 246).1 So the two were always actively engaged with one another and this could be understood as a constantly varying relation or ratio between them.
 But did Plato or Aristotle (who did indeed set out tables of binary oppositions) see that the ratio between oppositions is the key to investigation of the artefactual domain?
 That the medium is the message?2

-McLuhan called this “the ineradicable power of doublets” (From Cliché to Archetype, 108) and the “principle of a continuous dual structure for achieving order” (Spiral — Man as the Medium, 126) and probably became focused on the notion shortly after he arrived in Toronto through Eric Havelock’s work on the epyllion form.
-But the notion itself went back at least to Cartesian coordinates and was slowly developed in the course of the twentieth century as structuralism in linguistics, psychology, anthropology, literary criticism and cybernetics.
+McLuhan called this “the ineradicable power of doublets” (From Cliché to Archetype, 108) and the “principle of a continuous dual structure for achieving order” (Spiral — Man as the Medium, 126) and probably became focused on the notion shortly after he arrived in Toronto through Eric Havelock’s study of the epyllion form.3 But the notion itself went back at least to Cartesian coordinates and was slowly developed in the course of the twentieth century as structuralism in linguistics, psychology, anthropology, literary criticism and cybernetics.
 It was in the air when McLuhan began to intuit his life’s work in the late 1940s.
 But as was typical of McLuhan, he took the notion in new directions that remain today (2024) largely unexplored almost a half-century after his death.

 2. Elements or archetypes or ontologies or media, as ratios, can be expressed either as varying emphases of their numerator/denominator poles or as manifestations of their mediating middles — media in a fundamental sense.
-That is, any elementary form can be defined by the “resonating interval” (or mode of relative emphasis) between its poles.3 The medium is the message.
+That is, any elementary form can be defined by the “resonating interval” (or mode of relative emphasis) between its poles.4 The medium is the message.

-4. The resulting investigations, if they amount to a ‘new science’, do not constitute a sister species to the existing domains of the physical sciences, but are integral to a new genus of sciences.6 This idea has often enough been suggested either by denying that artefactual inquiries are scientific at all or by insisting on their fundamental difference from those of the physical sciences.
-But McLuhan’s ‘new science’, which he took to be implicit in Francis Bacon and Vico, is explicitly an entirely new genus of investigations with its own laws.7
+4. The resulting investigations, if they amount to a ‘new science’, do not constitute a sister species to the existing domains of the physical sciences, but are integral to a new genus of sciences.7 This idea has often enough been suggested either by denying that artefactual inquiries are scientific at all or by insisting on their fundamental difference from those of the physical sciences.
+But McLuhan’s ‘new science’, which he took to be implicit in Francis Bacon and Vico, is explicitly an entirely new genus of investigations with its own laws.8

 7. The being of human beings consists in the moment to moment to moment katabasis or descent into the possibilities of experience (objective genitive) and the activation ‘there’ of some one of them.
 These possibilities are always ratios (see above), but future investigation must determine if possibilities are activated only as ‘elements’ or also as ‘compounds’, perhaps even as ‘mixtures’.
 Here McLuhan might be seen as retrieving Heraclitus: ὁ ἥλιος νέος ἐφ’ ἡμέρηι ἐστίν (fr 6: ‘the sun is new every day’).
 As McLuhan repeatedly asserted, his model here was language where vocabulary, grammatical form and gesture are momentarily selected in a process which is almost entirely unconscious.
 Just as with language, what was needed was a ‘grammar’ of this process of the making of experience where the key was to treat any and all experience as effect.
 “Our new dictionary includes all human artefacts as human speech” (Laws of Media, 224).

-Taken together, these contributions could instigate (and therefore should be used to instigate) instigate a whole new series of sciences based on the elementary ratios of media.
+Taken together, these contributions could instigate (and therefore should be used to instigate) a whole new series of sciences based on the elementary ratios of media.
 With it would come a new understanding of human being, one whose ongoing explorations would, according to McLuhan, amount to a “survival strategy” — this at a time when human folly threatens civilization and even the biosphere itself.

 1. Plato’s great insight that ontology is plural as ontologies may have been taken over from the polytheistic mythologies which had been around forever before his time.
-McLuhan quoted an observation from Rachel Levy’s Gate of Horn (1948) both in ‘Wyndham Lewis: His Theory of Art and Communication’ and in ‘Maritain on Art’ (both 1953): “Plato’s theory of Ideas constitutes a gigantic effort to establish the mystic doctrine upon an intellectual basis.”
+McLuhan quoted an observation from Rachel Levy’s Gate of Horn (1948) in ‘Wyndham Lewis: His Theory of Art and Communication’ and in ‘Maritain on Art’ (both 1953): “Plato’s theory of Ideas constitutes a gigantic effort to establish the mystic doctrine upon an intellectual basis.”
 The same insight implicates the fundamentality of an abysmal gap, since ontologies could not be plural unless bordered by a nontological groundlessness.
 Furthermore, if such an abysmal gap holds together gigantic ontological powers, how not also our relatively meager ontic ones?

 2. Usually when something is supposed to be absent from the thought of Plato or Aristotle it will be found to be there after all — once specification of the missing piece is far enough along for us to find it there!
 Perhaps Plato’s ‘philosophical child’ who ‘begs for both’ (Sophist 249) is exactly the medium that is the message?

-3. In chemistry, to compare, the different elements can be conceived as physical proton/electron structures or as different expressions of (p-e)n, where ‘n’ is that varying but always equal number which dictates the specific form they have in any particular case.
+4. In chemistry, to compare, the different elements can be conceived as physical proton/electron structures or as different expressions of (p-e)n, where ‘n’ is that varying but always equal number which dictates the specific form they have in any particular case.
 With the artefactual elements or media, however, there cannot be any such defining “particles of being” (Take Today, 10) because the domain is exactly that of the range of experience — including the range of experience of any “particle”.
 It follows that media as the elements of artefactual science must be completely abstract.
 If they were not, experience would ultimately be tied to some ‘particular’ (unambiguous) object and thereby reduced to physical science.

-4. When chemistry was inaugurated around 1800 there was no idea how many elements there were to it.
+5. When chemistry was inaugurated around 1800 there was no idea how many elements there were to it.
 Now over 200 years later their final number is still unknown — for elements are not only only to be found, but can also be constructed.

-5. Take Today, 10: “There are no connections among ‘particles of being’ such as appear in mechanical models.
+6. Take Today, 10: “There are no connections among ‘particles of being’ such as appear in mechanical models.
 Instead, there is a wide range of resonating intensities…”

-6. Integral to a new genus of sciences — in the same way as chemistry is integral to further physical sciences like biology and genetics.
+7. Integral to a new genus of sciences — in the same way as chemistry is integral to further physical sciences like biology and genetics.

-7. See A whole new genus of sciences.
+8. See A whole new genus of sciences.